 The DCG Twitter account has defended Silbert and their group, calling Winklevoss’ claims “defamatory” and a “publicity stunt.”

-“DCG has not borrowed from Genesis Capital since May 2022, has never missed an interest payment, and is current on all loans outstanding.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“DCG has not borrowed from Genesis Capital since May 2022, has never missed an interest payment, and is current on all loans outstanding.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Generated Image: Midjourney